RiftValleySoftware/RVS_BasicGCDTimer/README.md

 ### Include the Source in Your Project

-This is a simple source file; not a module.
+You can use it as a simple source file; not a module.

 To use this, simply add the [RVS_BasicGCDTimer/RVS_BasicGCDTimer.swift](https://github.com/RiftValleySoftware/RVS_BasicGCDTimer/blob/master/RVS_BasicGCDTimer/RVS_BasicGCDTimer.swift) file to your project; copying it wherever you want.